kratisto/docs/pages/public_cloud/ai_machine_learning/endpoints_tuto_09_chatbot_memory_langchain/guide.en-gb.md

 ### Importing necessary libraries and variables

-Once this is done, you can create a notebook or a Python file (e.g., `chatbot-memory-langchain.ipynb`), where you will first import your librairies as follow:
+Once this is done, you can create a notebook or a Python file (e.g., `chatbot-memory-langchain.ipynb`), where you will first import your librairies as follows:

 ```python
 import os